 Argyll’s Hidden Gem

 Designed and built by Walter Douglas Campbell, the kirk is unique in having an example of almost every style of church architecture.
 Highlights include the Norman doorway, the gothic flying buttresses, a celtic cross, the arts and crafts carvings, the Saxon tower and even a stone circle.
 There is a surprise at every turn!
 Although one of the most popular visitor attractions in Argyll, the size of the Kirk means there are days you can feel you have the place all to yourself.
+On this website you can discover more about the Kirk’s history, the conservation challenges we face, On this website you can discover more about the Kirk’s history, the conservation challenges we face, and the cultural events offered throughout the year.

 We hope to welcome you to St Conan’s soon.